Menu

 The Foundation also funds smaller maintenance needs at the Museum conducted by local personnel as they arise from day to day.

-Together with our partners, the Foundation is supporting the upcoming major renovations to the historic Old Courthouse, which will be only the second significant renovation to the facility since it was built between 1839 and 1862.
+Together with our partners, the Foundation is supporting the ongoing major renovations to the historic Old Courthouse, which will be only the second significant renovation to the facility since it was built between 1839 and 1862.
 This is the final component of the $380 million CityArchRiver project – the largest public-private partnership in the history of the National Park Service – spearheaded by the Foundation.

 The renovations will include a complete reimagining of the building’s exhibits, with a renewed focus on Dred and Harriet Scott’s legacy and relevancy today, along with the hundreds of other enslaved African Americans who sued for their freedom here.
 Exhibit expansions also will include an exploration of Black life in St. Louis; a spotlight on the importance of courts in our society and legal structure; and an in-depth look at the architectural features of the building and the accompanying spirit of innovation that led to them.